formkiq/docs.formkiq.com/docs/tutorials/multitenant.md

 Your account has been created. *Click this link to finalize your account*.
 `````

-## Adding a New Document as the Site User
+## Step 3: Add a New Document as the Site User

 Once logged into the FormKiQ Console, the user can click `Add Documents` from the menu on the left side of the screen.
 They can drag and drop a file into the `Upload New` box.
 Once the document has been uploaded, it will be displayed in the *Documents Added* table.